What information must a recorded match contain to be used to calculate Evals?

 Yes, but the Eval formula is specifically tuned for football.
 It is calculated in two parts:

-The percentage of the match a player participated in, which determines their contribution to the result (win, draw, or loss); that outcome is weighted by the average Eval of each team over the entire match.
+The percentage of the match a player participated in, which determines their contribution to the result (win, draw, or loss); that outcome is weighted by the average Eval difference between the teams over the entire match.

 Games that do not have substitutions (chess, tennis, many eSports) would not require the second component for their calculations.